survivejs/webpack-book/manuscript/developing/04_composing_configuration.md

 T> The same `stats` idea works for production configuration as well.
 See [the official documentation](https://webpack.js.org/configuration/stats/) for all the available options.

-To benefit from these configuration parts, you need to connect them with *webpack.config.js* as in the complete code example below:
+To connect these configuration parts, set up *webpack.config.js* as in the code example below:

 **webpack.config.js**